-GRADE indicates Grading of Recommendations Assessment, Development, and Evaluation; IVH, intraventricular hemorrhage; MD, mean difference; NNTB, number needed to treat to benefit; RCT, randomized controlled trial; RD, risk difference; and RR, risk ratio.
-Note: Gases refers to air and oxygen (reticulated or from cylinders).
+GRADE indicates Grading of Recommendations Assessment, Development, and Evaluation; MD, mean difference; NNTH, number needed to treat to harm; RCT, randomized controlled trial; RD, risk difference; and RR, risk ratio.

-- For thermal mattresses, safety warnings exist for risk of hyperthermia and skin burns.
+- For head coverings, the only evidence from an RCT related to use of a plastic cap.
+Evidence from an observational study and indirect evidence from studies of late preterm and term infants suggest that caps made of cloth are also likely effective. - For thermal mattresses, safety warnings exist for risk of hyperthermia and skin burns.
 Nevertheless, the task force concluded that thermal mattresses can be used with care, primarily when other methods to maintain normal temperature are unavailable or insufficient. - Larger studies reporting short- and longer-term outcomes are needed to determine the role of heated and humidified gases for newborn resuscitation.
 Although their use for assisted ventilation is regarded as routine during subsequent neonatal intensive care, providing them for every birth at <34 weeks' gestation is likely to be unaffordable in many settings.
 A conditional recommendation was therefore developed. - A common theme across comparisons was that each study examined the relevant intervention in the context of multiple cointerventions that may have affected the reported effect size.
 Indeed, it is likely that a bundle of interventions operating through different mechanisms is needed for most preterm infants.
 However, the review did not identify sufficient evidence for any specific bundle.
 The design of such bundles should be based on the certainty of evidence for each intervention in addition to the availability of resources and local environmental considerations. - The risk of harm from hyperthermia is likely to be higher when multiple interventions are used concurrently.
 Early measurement of temperature may detect when additional measures are needed for individual infants, and regular audit is needed to ensure that strategies achieve maintenance of normal temperature for most infants.

-- Whether specific bundles of interventions are beneficial to maintain normal temperature compared with other specific bundles - How ambient temperature and humidity affect the effectiveness of any means to maintain normal temperature - · Cost-effectiveness of any of the interventions studied - The optimal set temperatures for the operating theater and other delivery room settings - The role of thermal mattresses for births in prehospital settings when other devices and methods for maintaining normal temperature are unavailable - The risks and benefits of using head coverings composed of different materials - Whether the use of heated and humidified gases during resuscitation reduces lung injury or severe intraventricular hemorrhage - The role of servo control in maintaining normal temperature in preterm infants requiring prolonged resuscitation - Whether servo-controlled devices could be adapted for use during deferred cord clamping - Whether the efficacy of a radiant warmer used in servo-controlled mode depends on the position of the temperature sensor probe - What other interventions to maintain normal temperature are effective (and can be safely adapted) for use during skin-to-skin care methods.261 A 2022 ILCOR SysRev found little evidence to suggest improvement in critical and important clinical outcomes with the use of electrocardiography compared with pulse oximetry.58 However, heart rate influences critical decisions about resuscitation at birth, so a SysRev was conducted to assess the diagnostic characteristics of various devices and methods for measuring heart rate in the first minutes after birth (PROSPERO registration CRD 42021283364).
-See the ILCOR website for the full online CoSTR.262
+- Whether specific bundles of interventions are beneficial to maintain normal temperature compared with other specific bundles - How ambient temperature and humidity affect the effectiveness of any means to maintain normal temperature - Cost-effectiveness of any of the interventions studied - The optimal set temperatures for the operating theater and other delivery room settings - The role of thermal mattresses for births in prehospital settings when other devices and methods for maintaining normal temperature are unavailable - The risks and benefits of using head coverings composed of different materials - Whether the use of heated and humidified gases during resuscitation reduces lung injury or severe intraventricular hemorrhage - The role of servo control in maintaining normal temperature in preterm infants requiring prolonged resuscitation - Whether servo-controlled devices could be adapted for use during deferred cord clamping - Whether the efficacy of a radiant warmer used in servo-controlled mode depends on the position of the temperature sensor probe - What other interventions to maintain normal temperature are effective (and can be safely adapted) for use during skin-to-skin care oximetry were identified in a 2015 ILCOR SysRev, which found that electrocardiography was faster and more accurate.
+A 2020 EvUp found studies using newer devices and methods.
+A 2022 ILCOR Sys-Rev found little evidence to suggest improvement in critical and important clinical outcomes with the use of electrocardiography compared with pulse oximetry.
+However, heart rate influences critical decisions about resuscitation at birth, so a SysRev was conducted to assess the diagnostic characteristics of various devices and methods for measuring heart rate in the first minutes after birth (PROSPERO registration CRD 42021283364).
+See the ILCOR website for the full online CoSTR.

-Heart Rate Monitoring: Diagnostic Characteristics (SysRev) Rationale for Review
+Heart Rate Monitoring: Diagnostic Characteristics (SysRev)